software-mansion/react-native-gesture-handler/docs/docs/state.md

 [`UNDETERMINED`](#undetermined) -> [`BEGAN`](#began) ------> [`FAILED`](#failed) -> [`UNDETERMINED`](#undetermined)

-Another possible flow is when a handler *does* properly recognize the gesture but then is interrupted by the touch system causing it to cancel.
-In that case the flow looks as follows:
+At last, when a handler does properly recognize the gesture but then is interrupted by the touch system.
+In that case, the gesture recognition is canceled and the flow looks as follows:

 [`UNDETERMINED`](#undetermined) -> [`BEGAN`](#began) ------> [`ACTIVE`](#active) ------> [`CANCELLED`](#cancelled) -> [`UNDETERMINED`](#undetermined)